Spyro Reignited Trilogy

 Spyro Reignited Trilogy is a 2018 platform game compilation developed by Toys for Bob and published by Activision.
-It includes remakes of the first three games in the Spyro series: Spyro the Dragon (1998), Spyro 2: Ripto's Rage!
+It includes remakes of the original trilogy in the Spyro series: Spyro the Dragon (1998), Spyro 2: Ripto's Rage!
 (1999), and Spyro: Year of the Dragon (2000) that were originally developed by Insomniac Games.
 Reignited was released for PlayStation 4 and Xbox One in November 2018, while Nintendo Switch and Windows versions were released in September 2019.
-The collection received positive reviews from critics and has sold over 10 million units as of September 2023.
+The collection received positive reviews from critics and has sold over 11 million units as of June 2026, making it the best-selling game in the series.

 Gameplay

-Spyro Reignited Trilogy is a remake of the original Spyro trilogy developed by Insomniac Games for the PlayStation: Spyro the Dragon, Spyro 2: Ripto's Rage!, and Spyro: Year of the Dragon.
-Each game is a 3D platformer featuring the titular protagonist, a juvenile purple dragon named Spyro, as he attempts to restore peace in a set of worlds specific to each game by vanquishing enemies.
+Each game in Spyro Reignited Trilogy is a 3D platformer featuring the titular protagonist, a juvenile purple dragon named Spyro, as he attempts to restore peace in a set of worlds specific to each game by vanquishing enemies.
 Spyro's sidekick, a dragonfly named Sparx, acts as an indicator of his health, defending him from a limited number of enemy attacks.
 Additionally, the games feature a number of collectibles which must be acquired to make progress such as gems, which also act as currency, and dragon eggs.

 Spyro Reignited Trilogy attempts to mostly remain faithful to the gameplay of the original games.
-Each level is designed to match the size and layout of the levels in the originals.
-A few features included only in one or two of the original trilogy were unified across all three games in Reignited, such as the addition of "skill points" in the first game, or Spyro's ability to roll from side-to-side in later installments.
+Each level is designed to match the size and layout of those in the originals.
+Gameplay features were unified across all three titles, adding "skill points" to the first game, and the side-to-side roll move was added to the second and third games.

+The compilation offers two different control schemes: one based on the original trilogy, and a modern setup that maps camera controls to the right analog stick and Spyro's fire breathing attack to the right trigger.